ChainSafe/filecoin-common-node-api/tool/README.md

 Each dialogue will be validated against the spec.

-On EOF, a summary table of `count` and `method` dialogues is printed to stdout.
+On EOF, a summary table of passing `count` and `method` dialogues is printed to stdout.

+If there is only a single dialogue, and it fails to validate, more detailed errors will be emitted.

 Usage: validate <SPEC>